bashup/doco/doco.md

 Add *targets* to the named alias(es), defining or redefining subcommands and jq functions to map those aliases to the targeted services.
 The *targets* may be services or aliases; if a target name isn't recognized it's assumed to be a service and defined as such.
 Multiple aliases can be updated at once by passing them as a space-separated string in the first argument, e.g. `ALIAS "foo bar" baz spam` adds `baz` and `spam` to both the `foo` and `bar` aliases.

+(Note that this function *adds* to the existing alias(es) and recursively expands aliases in the target list.
+If you want to set an exact list of services, use `set-alias` instead.
+Also note that the "recursive" expansion is *immediate*: redefining an alias used in the target list will not change the definition of the alias referencing it.)

 ```shell
 ALIAS() {
     local alias svc DOCO_SERVICES=()